-Place your dog in a safe and comfortable area where it can be easily handled.
+- Place your dog in a safe and comfortable area where he can be easily handled.
 Have the pill ready and easily accessible.

-Lubricate the pill with a very small amount of margarine or butter so that it doesn't stick in your dog's mouth or throat and is easier to swallow.
+- Lubricate the pill with a very small amount of margarine or butter so that it does not stick in your dog's mouth or throat and is easier to swallow.
 Pill Pockets™ can also be used to coat the outside of the pill.

-Close the dog's mouth and hold it closed while you return the head to a normal position.
+- Close your dog's mouth and hold it closed while you return the head to a normal position.

-Gently rub the dog's nose or throat, or blow lightly on the dog's nose.
+- Gently rub your dog's nose or throat, or blow lightly on his nose.
 This should stimulate swallowing.
-Usually, the dog will lick its nose with its tongue if it has swallowed the pill.
+Usually, the dog will lick his nose with his tongue if he has swallowed the pill.

 - Make sure you give plenty of praise throughout the procedure and offer a treat or extra playtime after giving the medication.
 This will make the experience more positive and make it easier to give the medication the next time.